Wagner, No. 19 Michigan return with 80-69 win over Nebraska

 The Wolverines countered with a 7-2 spurt, going up 71-62 on Eli Brooks’ fast-break layup with 4:45 remaining.
 Nebraska didn’t get closer than six the rest of the way.

-Playing after a long delay due to coronavirus concerns, Michigan struggled to get on track from long distance in the first half, hitting just 4 of 17 3-point attempts.
+Michigan struggled to get on track from long distance in the first half, hitting just 4 of 17 3-point attempts.
 Nebraska led for much of the half behind 21 points from Teddy Allen, who finished with a career high 25.

+That also changed in the second half when Chaundee Brown Jr. started guarding the hot Husker.

+“At one of the timeouts, Chaundee said to me ‘Coach, I want Allen.’
+I said ’you got him,” Howard said.
+“It shows the character he has to guard the other team’s best player.
+He did a great job making it hard for Teddy.”

 Livers had 17 points for the Wolverines.
 Hunter Dickinson had 13 points and 15 rebounds, Chaundee Brown, Jr. had 13 points and Mike Smith had 10 points